tarockey/azure-debug-relay/README.md

 This is an advanced scenario that [we are currently working on](https://github.com/vladkol/azure-debug-relay/issues/10).
 While it is possible technically with Azure Relay Bridge and [compound configurations](https://code.visualstudio.com/docs/editor/debugging#_compound-launch-configurations) in Visual Studio code, making that work seamlessly is not straightforward.

+As a *workaround* (not a perfect one), make multiple copies of your code, open it in multiple VS Code windows, and start multiple debugging sessions **each on a different Hybrid Connection and a different port**.

+Please note that multiple Hybrid Connections and therefore configurations (AZRELAY_CONNECTION_NAME, etc.) are required.

+Because you will have multiple VS Code listeners on the same machine, each needs to be on a different port (like we have now on `5678`).
+Same applies to remote servers - each remote machine must use a unique debugging port.

 ## Troubleshooting

 Why using [Azure Relay Bridge](https://github.com/Azure/azure-relay-bridge) which is a .NET Core application that we have to install and use via `subprocess` calls?